acmoles/portfolio/portfolio/projects/wesen.md

 <!-- Can customers be creators? -->
 <Stage-ProjectStage :noise="true" ctaLabel="wesen.studio" ctaUrl="http://www.wesen.studio"
-description="Wesen enables anyone to create a unique pendant necklace which can be manufactured on demand by a blend of modern and traditional techniques.">
+description="Wesen enables anyone to create and order their unique pendant necklace.
+It's manufactured on demand by a blend of modern and traditional techniques.">

   <template v-slot:visual-background>
     <figure class="full-screen">